aijaz/blog/content/posts/2012/08/2012-08-14-hey-bigots.markdown

----
 title: "Hey Bigots!"
 date: 2012-08-14 04:55
 comments: false
-Category:
-- Editorial
+Category: Editorial
-tags:
-- Bigotry
-- Violence
-- Islamophobia
+Tags: Bigotry, Violence, Islamophobia
----

 What follows was originally posted by me on my Facebook wall.
 Since the message resonated with many people I'm moving it here so it can live on